groupdocs-conversion/GroupDocs.Conversion-Docs/net/getting-started/installation-linux.md

 toc: True
 ---

-This article explains how to install and run **GroupDocs.Conversion for .NET** on a Linux-based system using .NET Core or .NET 5/6+.
+This article explains how to install and run **GroupDocs.Conversion for .NET** on a Linux-based system using .NET 6+.
 It also includes instructions for installing native dependencies that might be required when running in a headless environment.

 ## Prerequisites